 Choose Your Hosting Provider

 Now, the first two hosting providers listed, I have domains on and hosting plans with them, so I trust them.
-Which means I’m happy to give you the links, knowing full well they are above board.
-The third I used many years ago meaning they have history and are well thought of:
+This means I’m happy to give you the links, knowing full well they are above board.
+The third I have used and will use again in the future, they are top-notch, if you do have extra funds use the third one as it is a faster user experience:

-- 123 Reg, is another cheap one.
+- [AF] Cloudways, is a good one.
 It will take you over budget, although you can get it for under £20.
 You can get a domain of 1 year and hosting for 1 month.

 Now you know what your domain name is going to be.
 We need to get you hosted.
 But before you do that check your basket in case any of your domain name searches have been added to it, get rid of them for now.